PaNOSC-ViNYL/ase/doc/tutorials/md/md.rst

 Since the TIPnP type water interpotentials are for rigid molecules, there are no intramolecular force terms, and we need to constrain all internal degrees of freedom.
-For this, we're using the RATTLE-type constraints of :ref:`FixBondLengths` class to constrain all internal atomic distances (O-H1, O-H2, and H1-H2) for each molecule.
+For this, we're using the RATTLE-type constraints of the :ref:`FixBondLengths` class to constrain all internal atomic distances (O-H1, O-H2, and H1-H2) for each molecule.